-B. Documents shall be served personally or, unless otherwise provided by applicable ordinance, by first-class, registered, or certified mail, or by facsimile (fax) transmission, or, in the case of service to City agencies, by the City's regular interoffice mail, with written acknowledgment of such mailing attached to the papers so served.
-Written acknowledgment shall be by affidavit of the person who mailed the papers, or by certificate of any attorney, or the Staff Assistant in the case of Commission papers.
-Service shall be regarded as complete upon deposit in the regular facilities of the U.S. Mail of a properly stamped and addressed letter or packet, or at the time personally delivered, or transmitted by fax.
+- C. Documents shall be served personally or, unless otherwise provided by applicable ordinance, by first-class, registered, or certified mail, or by facsimile (fax) transmission, electronically or, in the case of service to City agencies, by the City's regular interoffice mail, with written acknowledgment of such mailing attached to the papers so served.
+A written signed statement for the purpose of confirming the date of mailing shall be provided by the person who mailed the papers, or by certificate of any attorney, or Commission staff in the case of Commission papers.
+Service shall be regarded as complete upon deposit in the regular facilities of the U.S. Mail of a properly stamped and addressed letter or packet, or at the time personally delivered, or transmitted by fax. - D. In the event staff is not present in the Commission office during regular business hours, the Commission will make available a written statement for Parties to sign for the purpose of confirming the date and time when filing papers.

-5.11 PREHEARING CONFERENCE-The Presiding Officer may on his or her own order, or at the request of a party, hold a conference prior to the hearing to consider:
+5.11 PREHEARING CONFERENCE (Presiding Officer)- The Presiding Officer may on his or her own order, or at the request of a party, hold a conference prior to the hearing to consider:

-A. Identification, clarification, and simplification of the issues.

-B. Disclosure of witnesses and exhibits

-C. Motions; Other matters deemed by the Presiding Officer appropriate for the orderly and expeditious disposition the proceedings
+- A. Identification, clarification, and simplification of the issues; - B. Disclosure of witnesses and exhibits; - C. Motions; Other matters deemed by the Presiding Officer appropriate for the orderly and expeditious disposition the proceedings.

-5.11.1 If the Commission is hearing the case, the Executive Director shall schedule all prehearing conferences.
+5.11.1 PREHEARING CONFERENCE (Commission)- If the Commission is hearing the case, the Executive Director shall schedule all pre-hearing conferences.

-A. Pre-hearing conferences may be by telephone conference call.

-B. The Presiding Officer shall give notice to all parties of any pre-hearing conference.
-Notice may be written or oral.

-C. All parties shall be present at any pre-hearing conference unless they waive the right to be present or represented and granted permission by the Presiding Officer not to attend.

-D. Following the pre-hearing conference, the Presiding Officer may issue an order reciting the actions taken or ruling on motions made at the conference.
+- A. Pre-hearing conferences may be held by telephone conference call or other electronic means as specified by the Presiding Officer. - B. The Presiding Officer shall give notice orally or in writing to all parties of any prehearing conference. - C. All parties shall be present at any pre-hearing conference unless they waive the right to be present or are represented and granted permission by the Presiding Officer not to attend. - D. Following the pre-hearing conference, the Presiding Officer may issue an order reciting the actions taken or ruling on motions made at the conference.